cyberphone/mobile-id/authenticate/README.md

-### Saturn Payment Authorization System
+### Mobile ID
-This project holds the code for a demo Payee (Merchant)
+This project holds Web code for testing the Mobile ID client